reltoom/df-api-project5/README.md

     * CLOUDINARY_URL value is the one you should have in your env.py after you installed Cloudinary to your project.
     * The CLIENT_ORIGIN value will the the url for the deployed front end.
     * In Heroku, go the the Deploy tab and under Deployement Method, click to connect to your Github account.
-    * Search for you Back-End repo and then 'Connect'
+    * Search for your Back-End repo and then 'Connect'
     * Click the 'Manual Deploy' to deploy manually after every update on GitHub, or you can activate the 'Automatic Deployement' which will try to deploy after every new push to GitHub.
     * Now that it is deployed, you can click on the 'Open App' button in the top right hand off the screen in Heroku.